Current Research Projects

 The SDGs and Human Rights

 The Sustainable Development Goals continue the tradition of global target-setting in development.
 The human rights community has engaged to an unprecedented level in the elaboration and discussion of these goals.
-To present a critical early review, Carmel Williams and I are guest editing a special issue for the International Journal of Human Rights on the issue with a focus on the cross-cutting themes of equality and accountability and a substantive focus on the health goal.
+To present a critical early review, Carmel Williams and I have co-edited a special issue of the International Journal of Human Rights on the topic with a focus on the cross-cutting themes of equality and accountability and a substantive focus on the health goal.

 I am also preparing an article for a special issue of Social Alternatives on the water and sanitation targets.